 The incorporation of a 3D printing team in the Research and Development Department allowed us to prototype rapidly and without outsourcing.
 Thanks to its high-volume printing we can print large parts of an electric motorbike and test them before moving on to manufacture in series.

-This company, located in Madrid, has among its work machines a Discovery 3D Printer as a complement to its artistic and creative activities.
+This company, located in Madrid, has among its work machines a our large format 3D printer as a complement to its artistic and creative activities.